Budgeting

 Consider a household earning $3,800 net per month, with no current emergency fund.

-With pay yourself first at 10%: On payday, $380 transfers automatically to a high-yield savings account.
+With pay yourself first at 10%, $380 transfers automatically to a high-yield savings account on payday.
 The household then operates on a $3,420 budget for the month.
-Bills ($2,800) and spending ($620) fit inside the lower number — typically by trimming discretionary categories or eating out less.
+Bills ($2,800) and spending ($620) fit inside the lower number — by trimming discretionary categories or eating out less.
 After six months, the savings account holds $2,280.

 The math is identical in theory.
 The behavioural difference produces an order-of-magnitude difference in actual savings.
 The household has done nothing requiring extra discipline beyond setting up the transfer once.